Destinations

 South America

-I first took groups to Argentina in 2011, and in 2015 I ran tours to Argentina and Chile – please read the tour reports to find out more.
+I first took groups to Argentina in 2011, and in 2015 I ran tours to Argentina and Chile.
 Both countries are producing some spectacular wines and we saw at first hand how vibrant and exciting these wine producing nations are.

 New Zealand